Batman: Creature of the Night

-"Batman: Creature of the Night" is a four-issue comic book story arc first published by DC Comics in 2018.
+Batman: Creature of the Night is a four-issue comic book miniseries first published by DC Comics in November 2017.
 It was written by Kurt Busiek, with art by John Paul Leon.
+The series is a spiritual companion to Busiek's 2004 miniseries Superman: Secret Identity.

-Set in a world where Batman exists as a comic book, the story focuses on a young fan, Bruce Wainwright, who grows up in Boston and whose life story ends up mirroring Bruce Wayne's in several ways.
-These lead to a bat-like creature manifesting as Wainwright's guardian, whom the boy begins to use to try to get justice.
+Set in a world where Batman exists as a comic book, the story focuses on a young fan, Bruce Wainwright, who grows up in Boston and whose life story ends up mirroring Bruce Wayne's in several ways, leading to a bat-like creature manifesting as Wainwright's guardian, whom the boy uses to get justice.